Travelling with time means embracing another rhythm

-The value of the journey lies in the quality of presence and in meaningful encounters, rather than in the accumulation of experiences.
+Here, the value of the journey lies in presence and meaningful encounters, rather than in the accumulation of experiences.

-Small-scale experiences, shaped by the land and the seasons, where human attention turns time into presence and memory
+Small-scale experiences, shaped by the land and the seasons, where human attention transforms time into presence and memory

 Landscapes shaped by time